3JTek/General-Assembly-Notes/module-01/refactoring.md

 Sometimes when trying to solve a problem we can get tunnel vision, pushing on because we can sense the solution is so close we can almost taste it.
 When we finally reach a solution, it's important to take a step back and look at the code that we've written with a fresh pair of eyes.

-Would a colleague be able to understand our rambling code?
+Would a colleague be able to understand our code?
 Do the variable names make sense?
 Now that we've found the solution, is there a simpler way to get there?

-**Remember**: the simpler the code, the easier it is to understand, and the easier it is to modify, and the less likely it is to be buggy.
+**Remember**: the simpler the code, the easier it is to understand, and the easier it is to maintain, and the less likely it is to be buggy.

 ## Making code more efficient

 Generally code efficiency should be low on the priority list when developing software.
 Improving efficiency can improve performance of our code, which can ultimately save money by serving smaller files to our users, and serving more users with less hardware.

-It's important to understand that code efficiency should only be considered once a solution has been realised, unless it is clear that the solution is unsustainable.
+It's important to understand that code efficiency should only be considered once a solution has been realised.
 Improving efficiency can take a huge amount of development time, so we must consider the cost implications.
 Generally speaking clearly written, flexible, concise code will also be reasonably efficient.

 ## Practice, practice, practice